Emiller88/presentations/2023-11-29/nf-summit-23-boston/pages/but_why_nextflow.md

 ---

-# Nextflow chunking a huge file and then making smaller DuckDB calls on it.
+# TODO Nextflow chunking a huge file and then making smaller DuckDB calls on it.

 ---